-A city man has charged with attempted murder and other offenses for his role in a police-involved shooting on Thursday evening, according to the Passaic County Prosecutor’s Office.
+A city man has been charged with attempted murder and other offenses for his role in a police-involved shooting on Thursday evening, according to the Passaic County Prosecutor’s Office.

-Kevin Gallashawj, 20-year-old, has been charged with two counts of first-degree attempted murder, two counts of second-degree possession of a weapon for an unlawful purpose, unlawful possession of a weapon, eluding, and certain persons not to possess weapons, authorities said.
+Kevin Gallashaw, 20-year-old, has been charged with two counts of first-degree attempted murder, two counts of second-degree possession of a weapon for an unlawful purpose, unlawful possession of a weapon, eluding, and certain persons not to possess weapons, authorities said.

-Gallashawj is charged for his role in the police-involved shooting that occurred at around 6:40 p.m. in the area of Fulton Street and Rosa Parks Boulevard.
+Gallashaw is charged for his role in the police-involved shooting that occurred at around 6:40 p.m. in the area of Fulton Street and Rosa Parks Boulevard.

-Gallashawj exited the vehicle and fired a handgun in the direction of the pursuing officers, authorities said.
+Gallashaw exited the vehicle and fired a handgun in the direction of the pursuing officers, authorities said.
 One officer returned fire.

 No parties were struck with projectiles in the exchange, authorities said.

-Gallashawj tried to flee the scene of the crash.
+Gallashaw tried to flee the scene of the crash.
 After a foot chase, he was placed under arrest.

-Gallashawj has a previous cocaine possession conviction, according to state records.
+Gallashaw has a previous cocaine possession conviction, according to state records.

-Gallashawj faces a long prison sentence if convicted on all the charges.
+Gallashaw faces a long prison sentence if convicted on all the charges.

 Prosecutors have filed a motion for pretrial detention.
 Gallashaw is scheduled to appear before a judge on Wednesday, July 10, 2019 at 10 a.m.